Police: Suspect tried to escape after shootings

 A Croton area man accused of shooting and killing his 81-year-old mother and a neighbor and wounding a third person tried to escape police while he was being interviewed, according to New Castle police.

-Arraignment is scheduled for later Thursday for Louis Esposito, and homicide charges are pending against him after he reportedly shot and killed his 81-year-old mother, Margret Kahrer, in their 1019 Dewey Ave. home, and his neighbor, 78-year-old John Charles Micco, who lived in an adjacent duplex apartment.
+Arraignment is scheduled for later Thursday for Louis Esposito, and homicide charges are pending against him after he allegedly shot and killed his 81-year-old mother, Margret Kahrer, in their 1019 Dewey Avenue home, and his neighbor, 78-year-old John Charles Micco, who lived in an adjacent duplex apartment.
 The killings occurred around 7:40 p.m.
 Wednesday.

 A third gunshot victim, Kevin Ross, a neighbor on Dewey Avenue, was flown to a hospital trauma unit, police reported.